thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Synthetic_Events.notes.md

 });
 ```

 As you can see, a `SyntheticEvent` object has the same properties as a browser's native event object including an `event.target` object.
+In the vast majority of cases, you won't need the underlying native event object.
+But if for some reason you ever do, you can access it via the `event.nativeEvent` property.

 ### Exercise